mortonne/psifr/docs/index.rst

 Psifr leverages the Pandas data analysis package to make precise and flexible analysis of free recall data faster and easier.

+See the code repository for version `release notes`_.

 .. toctree::
    :maxdepth: 2